Euros In Croatia – Info On Currency In Croatia

 Dual Circulation

-Dual circulation ended on January 14th.
-If you have Kunas from a previous trip, these can be exchanged for euros at banks in Croatia until the end of 2023.
+Dual circulation ended on 14 January 2023.
+If you have Kuna banknotes or Lipa coins from a previous trip, these were able to be exchanged for euros at banks in Croatia until the end of 2023.
+From now on, you will have to go to FINA to exchange them.

-What Is The Currency In Croatia – What Currency Is Used In Croatia
+What Is The Currency In Croatia – Croatian Kuna Or Euro?

-As Croatia is a member of the European Union, many people coming on vacation to Croatia ask this question what currency is used in Croatia?
-As of January 1, the official currency in Croatia is the European euro, also shown as EUR; each euro is divided into 100 euro cent coins.
+As Croatia is a member of the European Union, many people coming on vacation to Croatia ask this question: what currency is used in Croatia?
+As of 1 January, the official currency in Croatia is the European euro, also shown as EUR; each euro is divided into 100 euro cent coins.

-It used to be the Croatian Kuna until December 31st, 2022.
+It was the Croatian Kuna until 31 December 2022.

 Can I Use American Dollars In Croatia